Your safety is even more important to us than your fundraising. Common sense and good planning go a long way, but here are a few things to consider.

 The best way to identify any potential accidents or hazards is to complete a risk assessment.
-If you’ve never done one before, have a look on the Health and Safety Executive website and download a free template and guidance >
+If you’ve never done one before, have a look at the guidance on the Health and Safety Executive website and download a free risk assessment template.

 Make sure there are suitable facilities to prepare and serve food safely.
 Avoid the risk of contaminating food and make sure everyone handling food has the instruction or supervision needed.

 Make sure all participants will be safe and secure throughout the event.
 Have a think about whether you'll need crowd control measures of if you'll need any extra security plans if you're collecting cash at the event.

 Raffles and lotteries

 If you have a raffle or prize draw, make sure tickets are all the same price and that you name the winner during the event.
 If you want to sell tickets at the more than one place and announce the winner later, you'll need a local lottery licence from your council.